-Hello, I am Saurabh, a postdoctoral scholar in the Center for Computational Sciences and Engineering (CCSE) in the Applied Math & Computational Research Division at the Lawrence Berkeley National Lab (LBNL) since January 2022.
+I am a postdoctoral scholar in the Center for Computational Sciences and Engineering (CCSE) in the Applied Math & Computational Research Division at the Lawrence Berkeley National Lab (LBNL) since January 2022.

-March 2022: Our work entitled, "on the synchronisation of three-dimensional shock layer and laminar separation bubble instabilities in hypersonic flow over a double wedge", is accepted for publication in the Journal of Fluid Mechanics.
+Sawant, S. S., Theofilis, V., & Levin, D. A. (2022) On the synchronisation of three-dimensional shock layer and laminar separation bubble instabilities in hypersonic flow over a double wedge.
+Journal of Fluid Mechanics, 941, A7.